Shadowsych/unhp-robotics/2015/README.md

-## Uplift North Hills Preperatory 2015 VEX EasyC Program
+## Uplift North Hills Preperatory 2015 BEST
+This is the RobotC program for the 2015 Uplift North Hills Preperatory BEST Robotics competition.
-It is NOT recommended to study the 2015 VEX EasyC Program.
+- It is NOT recommended to study the 2015 EasyC Program.
-- This is because we want to promote people to program in RobotC, a more flexible programming framework
+  - This is because we want to promote people to program in RobotC, a more flexible programming language